Home

 Published on

-We’re happy to announce the general availability of Gladia’s live transcription, powered by a proprietary version of Whisper large-v2.
+We’re happy to announce the general availability of Gladia’s new real-time audio transcription and insights engine.

-In this blog, we’ll dive into the hidden mechanisms behind live transcription, explore its key challenges and use cases, and explain how to get started with live transcription using Gladia speech-to-text API powered by enhanced Whisper ASR for companies.
+In this blog, we’ll dive into the hidden mechanisms behind real-time transcription, explore its key challenges and use cases, and explain how to get started with real-time transcription using Gladia’s API.

 Understanding live transcription

-Owing to the need to transcribe speech in real time, the feature is ripe with technical challenges and requires a hybrid ASR / NLP model architecture to yield accurate results consistently.
+Transcribing speech in real time is ripe with technical challenges and requires a hybrid ASR / NLP model architecture to yield accurate results consistently.

-Gladia API is based on OpenAI’s Whisper ASR.
-Because the original version of the model doesn’t support live transcription and WebSockets, our approach consisted of reengineering Whisper to add top-tier real-time transcription while keeping its core functionality and quality intact.
-Today, the quality of Gladia’s proprietary Whisper AI transcription engine is attributed to a hybrid architecture, where optimization occurs at all key stages of its end-to-end transcription process.
+Gladia’s API is based on OpenAI’s Whisper ASR.
+Because the original version of the model doesn’t support real-time transcription and WebSockets, our approach consists of reengineering Whisper to add top-tier transcription in real time while keeping its core functionality and quality intact.
+Today, the quality of Gladia’s proprietary transcription engine is attributed to a hybrid architecture, where optimization occurs at all key stages of its end-to-end transcription process.

 Speech recognition & NLP